code-with-amitk/Code-examples/System-Design/Concepts/AWS/Storage/Object_Store/S3/README.md

 - A bucket-level feature for fast,secure transfers of files over long distances between your client and an S3 bucket.
 - it uses globally distributed [edge locations](/System-Design/Concepts/AWS/Terms#el) to transfer data.
 - As data arrives at an edge location, the data is routed to Amazon S3 over an optimized network path.

+<a name=f6></a>
+#### 6. AWS Macie
+This is data security and data privacy service that uses ML to help identify & protect sensitive data in S3 buckets.
+Eg:
+- Macie can detect personal information eg: names, password, credit card information etc

 <a name=sc></a>
 ### Amazon S3 storage classes